-In order to avoid the imposition of an excise tax, a private foundation may be required to distribute on an annual basis its "distributable amount," which includes, among other things, the private foundation's "minimum investment return," defined as 5% of the excess of the fair market value of its non-functionally related assets (assets not used or held for use in carrying out the foundation is exempt purposes), over certain indebtedness incurred by the foundation in connection with such assets.
-It appears that a foundation's investment in the Fund would most probably be classified as a non-functionally related asset could conceivably cause cash flow problems for a prospective Shareholder which is a private foundation.
+In order to avoid the imposition of an excise tax, a private foundation may be required to distribute on an annual basis its "distributable amount," which includes, among other things, the private foundation's "minimum investment return," defined as 5% of the excess of the fair market value of its non-functionally related assets (assets not used or held for use in carrying out the foundation's exempt purposes), over certain indebtedness incurred by the foundation in connection with such assets.
+It appears that a foundation's investment in the Fund would most probably be classified as a non-functionally related asset.
+A determination that an interest in the Fund is a non-functionally related asset could conceivably cause cash flow problems for a prospective Shareholder which is a private foundation.
 Such an organization could be required to make distributions in an amount determined by reference to unrealized appreciation in the value of its interest in the Fund.
 Of course, this factor would create less of a problem to the extent that the value of the investment in the Fund is not significant in relation to the value of other assets held by a foundation.